ChristofSchwarz/ps-copy-senseapp/README.md

 # ps-copy-senseapp
-Copy a Sense App from one Windows Server to another
+Copy a Sense App from one Windows Server to another with all private and community content kept.